nexpy/nexpy/_sources/pythongui.rst.txt

               the original plotting limits, the slider limits are increased to cover the expanded range.

+**Plot All Signals**
+    Plots the main signal and all auxiliary signals if they have been defined by the selected NXdata group.

+**Plot Weighted Data**
+    Plots the data normalized by the weights array if defined in the selected NXdata group.

 **Plot RGB(A) Image**
     Plots the selected tree item as an RGB(A) image.
 In such images, the fastest varying dimension, which should be of size 3 or 4, contains